BURG SIMPSON ANSWERS YOUR QUESTIONS ABOUT MEDICAL MALPRACTICE CLAIMS

 - You suffered damages significant to justify the costs and time associated with litigation, and for which a jury can compensate you.

-If you believe that you were injured as a result of a healthcare provider’s negligence, please call us to discuss your situation, we’re here to help.
-There is never any charge for an initial consultation.
-For a summary of what’s involved in personal injury cases, visit our OVERVIEW page.
+If you believe that you were injured as a result of a healthcare provider’s negligence, please call our medical injury lawyers to discuss your legal matter.
+We are here to help, and there is no charge for an initial consultation.

 WHAT IS YOUR MEDICAL MALPRACTICE CASE WORTH?

-Our team of Colorado medical injury attorneys, legal assistants, and support staff will examine every case to assess the validity of your medical malpractice case.
-These can include:
+Our team of Denver medical malpractice attorneys and legal professionals will examine every case to assess the validity of your medical malpractice case:

 - The nature and extent of the injury and the treatment received.